daviddigital/chatgpt-filehelper/README.md

 - It combines all import statements into a single text file, appending the filename, preserving their order.

 This results in a more compact file that can be used as input for chat models without exceeding token limits and giving full context of imported files.

+## Further improvements

+Add support for other file types / languages to handle imports in those languages.

 ## Contributing